lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-5. If this input frame has submitted inference requests for all its vehicles, then mark it complete by removing (pop’ing) it from the input FIFO.
+5. If this input frame has submitted inference requests for all its vehicles, then it is marked complete by removing (pop’ing) it from the input FIFO.
 Whether all inferences are complete or not, always send an input frame to Stage #3 so it can look for inference results.

 ```cpp
 					// make a copy before sending out